-I wanted a less stressful life.
+I wanted a less stressful life and I weighed up my core values.
 For me, like many, it meant freedom from feeling trapped in a position and suffering from unhealthy chronic stress levels.

 I should state here: I’m not a financial advisor and I don’t pretend to be one.
 I’m simply sharing what has worked for me, to inspire you or help you to achieve your goal of living with less to reduce stress.

 Rushing into cost-cutting measures without proper consideration can lead to hasty, uninformed decisions that may have negative consequences in the long run.
 So it’s best to prep ahead.
 I pre-planned for months beforehand.

 Here are some of the 101+ ways I save money every day.
 These I used to tighten our budget and limit unnecessary spending before taking the leap, but they are useful as ongoing strategies as well.